SDA-SE/sda-dropwizard-commons/sda-commons-server-testing/README.md

 ## Provided Junit 5 Extensions

+We recommend extensions from [JUnit pioneer](https://junit-pioneer.org/docs/).
+The project provides the following extensions:
+- clearing / setting system properties
+- clearing / setting environment variables
+- retrying failing tests
+- ...

 ### EnvironmentExtension

 The [`EnvironmentExtension`](./src/main/java/org/sdase/commons/server/testing/junit5/EnvironmentExtension.java) allows to override or unset environment variables in test cases and resets them to the state before the test after the test finished.

+In addition to what [JUnit pioneer](https://junit-pioneer.org/docs/environment-variables/) offers this extension is capable of setting a variable with a supplier function.

 ```java
 public class CustomIT {